-The UNHCR External Fonds contain a few records of these predecessor organizations, in addition to the records of the Liquidator of the Nansen International Office for Refugees (1931-1939).
-These records date back as early as 1921 and provide insight into the transition from IRO to UNHCR as well as some of the early concerns faced by the international community with regard to European refugees in the interwar and post-WWII periods.
+The UNHCR External Fonds hold records related to its predecessors, the International Refugee Organization (IRO) and the United Nations Relief and Rehabilitation Administration (UNRRA), in addition to the records of the Liquidator of the Nansen International Office for Refugees (1931-1939).
+These records date back as early as 1921 and provide insight into the transition from IRO to UNHCR, as well as some of the early concerns facing the international community regarding European refugees in the interwar and post-WWII periods.

 In addition to these collections, the External Fonds contain the personal papers of several key figures in the history of UNHCR.

 Note: The IRO operated primarily between 1946 and 1951.
 UNHCR holds only a small part of IRO files.